This post may contain affiliate links. Read our disclosure here.

 Quality Does Not Have a Face On It

 This has caused heated debates in years past, but buying school supplies that have characters and brands on them costs money.
 Lots of money.
-In reality 99% of the time they aren’t the best quality products, but you are paying more for them than top quality items.
-If your kids really want branded items then compromise on 1 or 2 things.
+In reality, 99% of the time they aren’t the best quality products, but you are paying more for them than top quality items.
+If your kids really want branded items, then compromise on 1 or 2 things, or grab them a pack of stickers of with their favorite characters and let them brand items themselves!

 Tax Savings Shopping